SpektraSystems/Red-Hat-Modernize-Apps/lab3.md

 You can use these techniques in future projects to modernize your existing applications and add a lot of functionality without major re-writes.

-The monolithic application we've been using so far works great, but is starting to show its age.
+The monolithic application we have been using so far works great, but is starting to show its age.
 Even small changes to one part of the app require many teams to be involved in the push to production.

-In the next few scenarios we'll start to modernize our application and begin to move away from monolithic architectures and toward microservice-style architectures using Red Hat technology.
-Let's go!
+In the next few scenarios we will start to modernize our application and begin to move away from monolithic architectures and toward microservice-style architectures using Red Hat technology.
+Let\'s go!